-3L students with advanced advocacy and litigation skills may participate in the UC Hastings Appellate Project, which offers genuine appellate advocacy opportunities at the Court of Appeals for the Ninth Circuit.
-Under the supervision of Gary Watt, appellate practitioner and HAP Director, students assume responsibility for all aspects of appellate litigation, including briefing, document filing, calendaring, client correspondence, and oral argument on behalf of actual litigants proceeding pro se before the court.
+Third year students with advanced appellate advocacy and litigation skills may participate in the UC Hastings Appellate Project (HAP).
+HAP offers genuine appellate advocacy opportunities before the Court of Appeals for the Ninth Circuit.
+Under the supervision of Gary Watt, appellate practitioner and HAP Director, students assume responsibility for all aspects of an appeal, including briefing, document filing, calendaring, client correspondence, and oral argument on behalf of actual litigants proceeding pro se before the Ninth Circuit.

 Since its inception in 2009, students enrolled in HAP have represented real clients in cases involving: